 I recently found out about stikkit and have been thinking about it ever since.
 It’s premise looks very interesting to me.
 They take the idea of a post-it note, but start to discover structures in it.
 For example if you write (it’s all plain text):

-Stuff to do - Go shopping - Feed the dog - Take a shower
+- Go shopping<br>- Feed the dog<br>- Take a shower

 Which in viewing mode will appear like this: